redbasel/Koros1/readmekoros1.md

 ****DASHBOARD****
 THe user is first presented witht the dashboard on the startpage.
 The dashboard presents all the functions for the user in a userfriendly and effective way.
 It is achieved by utilizig a box style with clear headings and icons as well as distinctive colors.
 This design is mobile friendly as well.
+See the embedded picture of the wireframe used.
+Where the box concept along with sidenavigation is clearly displayed with the strong colors against the bright background.

+/workspace/Koros1/docs/wireframe/boxdash.png
+(img)

 ****SIDENAVIGATION****